NicolasSimard/ENT/theta/README.md

 where the `[...]` means that I cut the output to make it fit on this page (the PARI output is much longer)!
-Of course, this becomes more interesting if we normalize by the Chowla-Selberg period (defined in the Quadratic.gp script), since we know that we obtain algebraic integers:
+Of course, this becomes more interesting if we normalize by the Chowla-Selberg period (defined in the `ENT/Quadratic.gp` script), since we know that we obtain algebraic integers:

 ```